vladmandic/pigallery/README.md

 **That's it!**

 - Image samples are provided (note: all included photos are mine)
-- Default configuration should work out-of-the-box
+- Default configuration should work out-of-the-box,
+  only thing you must do is either add a user or disable authorization
 - Setup step provides default models

 ### Configure